TimPin28/STDISCM-PROBLEM-SET-1/README.md

 # Simulation Control
 - Particles move automatically and interact with walls and boundaries.
-You can dynamically add or remove particles and walls during the simulation.
+You can dynamically add particles and walls during the simulation.

 ## Authors
 * **Go, Eldrich**